 When I finally heard back from a street fair that accepted me, I was thrilled.
 I went to the thrift store and found a tablecloth (actually a quilted blanket to match the homestead vibe of my labels) and a card table.
 I wrote little blurbs about each of my products.
 From my research, I’d learned that cedarwood oil is known to be antiseptic and detoxifying, and I named that as a benefit.
-I also wrote that the deodorant neutralized odor and wetness, and added a few other “claims” (that, much later, I learned could prove to be a problem).
+I also wrote that the deodorant neutralized odor and wetness and added a few other “claims” (that I learned, much later, could prove to be a problem).
 I made a checklist of everything to bring the day of the event: my table, tablecloth, and sign; an envelope of cash to make change; and of course, lots of deodorant and lotion.
-As time went on, my checklist grew longer and longer as I added items like a notebook for newsletter sign-ups, business cards, shelves for the deodorant, tester sticks, signage, and sprigs of cedar as decoration.
+As time went on, my checklist grew longer and longer as I added items like a notebook for newsletter sign-ups, business cards, shelves for the deodorant, tester sticks, signage, and sprigs of cedar for decoration.